ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In general, a monolith is easier to set up than an SOA and requires considerably fewer technical logistics to manage.
 For this reason, a monolith is the right answer on day one for the vast majority of problems.
 If the team

 is very disciplined and thoughtful about designing a monolith, it can scale with the team forever. is won t be the case for everyone, however.
-For many teams/projects, a monolith s lack of enforced contracts, inability to scale as separate components, and lack of enforced separation of concerns will become a barrier to productivity.
+For many teams/projects, a monolith's lack of enforced contracts, inability to scale as separate components, and lack of enforced separation of concerns will become a barrier to productivity.

 If you do find yourself contending with an unruly monolith, this doesn t mean your engineers are bad at their jobs.
 The nature of software engineering is that requirements change and systems evolve.
 Maintaining a monolith may mean, at times, investing considerable resources into updating